Why avoid getting your Locks wet in the shower?

 - You shower daily

-- You’re not washing your locs that day
+- You don’t wash your Locks that day

-- Your locs take a long time to dry
+- Your Locks take a long time to dry

-Even a small amount of repeated moisture can, over several weeks, affect their appearance.
+Even a little repeated moisture can, over several weeks, affect their appearance.

 Common mistakes to avoid

-❌ Thinking that “a few drops” don’t matter
+❌ Thinking that "a few drops" don’t count

-❌ Tying the locs too tightly under the cap
+❌ Tying Locks too tightly under the cap

-Conclusion: protecting your locs starts in the shower
+Conclusion: protecting your Locks starts in the shower

-Showering without wetting your locs isn’t a minor detail.
+Showering without wetting your Locks is not a small detail.

 - Avoid odors